peteroupc/classic-wallpaper/README.md

 - The image is in the public domain or licensed under the [Unlicense](https://unlicense.org/) or, less preferably, another open-source license approved by the Open Source Initiative.
 - The image was not produced by artificial intelligence tools or with their help.

-Also welcome would be computer code (released to the public domain or licensed under the Unlicense) to generate tileable&mdash;
+Also welcome would be computer code (released to the public domain or licensed under the Unlicense) to generate tileable or seamless&mdash;

 - noise,
 - procedural textures or patterns, or